keerthan-pv/-AFLL-Miniproject-/README.md

-AFLL Mini Project - Grammar & Parser for Python Constructs This project, developed as part of the Automata Formal Language and Logic (UE23CS242A) course at PES University, demonstrates the application of context-free grammar (CFG) and lexical parsing using Python to describe and validate core constructs of a programming language.
+AFLL Mini Project - Grammar & Parser for Python Constructs This mini project was developed as part of the Automata Formal Language and Logic (UE23CS242A) course at PES University.
+It demonstrates how context-free grammars (CFGs) and lexical analysis can be used to simulate basic language constructs using Python and PLY.

 Team Members
 M Niranjan - PES2UG23CS308